 What are red light cameras?

 Traffic infraction detectors, commonly called red light cameras or red light cams, are installed at high-traffic intersections around Florida and throughout the country.
-They often have the look of old-school video or movie cameras—large, obvious, and with a huge eye-like lens focused toward the street.
+They often look like old-school video or movie cameras—large, obvious, and with a huge eye-like lens focused toward the street.

 How do red light cameras work?